apotonick/apotomo/README.md

 Note: Let's explain `widget_call`!

-## jQuery helpers
+## JavaScript Generator Helpers

+You can use `js_generator` object to access cool JavaScript helpers in a state.

-Available helpers to get elements and call JavaScript code on them:
+Available helpers (of `js_generator` object) to get elements and call JavaScript code on them:

 * `javascript_find_element_by_selector(selector)`
 * `javascript_find_element_by_id(id)`